 - (1) The AFSA may:

 - (a) grant an application under section 36, either without conditions, restrictions or requirements or with such conditions, restrictions or requirements as it considers appropriate; or

 - (b) reject the application.

-- (2) Where the AFSA grants an application under section 36, the AFSA will notify the applicant of:

-- (a) such decision;

-- (b) the date on which the Licence will be deemed to take effect; - (c) the Market Activity or Market Activities that the applicant is authorised to carry on; and - (d) any conditions and restrictions applicable to the Licence. - (3) Where the AFSA rejects an application under section 36, the AFSA will inform the applicant in writing of such refusal and, where requested by the applicant, the reasons for such refusal, and of the applicant's right to appeal that decision to the AIFC Court. - (4) The AFSA may vary the terms of a Licence granted by it under this section, either on the application of the Authorised Market Institution or upon its own initiative.
+- (2) Where the AFSA grants an application under section 36, the AFSA will notify the applicant of: - (a) such decision; - (b) the date on which the Licence will be deemed to take effect; - (c) the Market Activity or Market Activities that the applicant is authorised to carry on; and - (d) any conditions and restrictions applicable to the Licence. - (3) Where the AFSA rejects an application under section 36, the AFSA must promptly inform the applicant in writing of such rejection and, where requested by the applicant, the reasons for such rejection, and of the applicant's right to appeal that decision to the AIFC Court. - (4) The AFSA may vary the terms of a Licence granted by it under this section, either on the application of the Authorised Market Institution or on its own initiative. - (5) If an applicant decides to appeal the AFSA's decision to the AIFC Court, the time for instituting an appeal commences from the date when the rejection was given to an applicant.